andrew/ultimate-awesome/README.md

 - [awesome-data-science](https://github.com/brandonhimpfen/awesome-data-science) - A curated list of tools, libraries, platforms, datasets, workflows, and learning resources for data science.
 - [awesome-docker](https://github.com/brandonhimpfen/awesome-docker) - A curated list of Docker tools, images, utilities, learning resources, best practices, and ecosystem components.
 - [awesome-drone-photography-cinematography](https://github.com/brandonhimpfen/awesome-drone-photography-cinematography) - A curated list of tools, cameras, tutorials, techniques, regulations, filters, workflows, apps, and resources for drone photography and cinematography.
-- [awesome-figma](https://github.com/brandonhimpfen/awesome-figma) - A curated list of awesome Figma plugins, tools, templates, resources, and community links to boost your design workflow.
 - [awesome-headless-cms](https://github.com/brandonhimpfen/awesome-headless-cms) - A curated list of awesome Headless CMS platforms, tools, resources, and guides for decoupled content management.
 - [awesome-iot](https://github.com/brandonhimpfen/awesome-iot) - A curated list of awesome Internet of Things (IoT) frameworks, platforms, tools, libraries, and resources.
 - [awesome-multimodal-ai](https://github.com/brandonhimpfen/awesome-multimodal-ai) - A curated list of models, tools, libraries, datasets, and resources for multimodal AI.
+- [awesome-openai](https://github.com/brandonhimpfen/awesome-openai) - A curated list of OpenAI tools, APIs, research, SDKs, and community resources.
+- [awesome-perl](https://github.com/brandonhimpfen/awesome-perl) - A curated list of awesome frameworks, libraries, tools, and resources for the Perl programming language.
 - [awesome-physics](https://github.com/brandonhimpfen/awesome-physics) - A curated list of resources for physics, including theory, simulation tools, computational frameworks, datasets, open-source software, and learning materials across classical, modern, and applied physics.
+- [awesome-political-science](https://github.com/brandonhimpfen/awesome-political-science) - A curated list of high-quality resources, tools, datasets, and educational content related to political science.
+- [awesome-privacy](https://github.com/brandonhimpfen/awesome-privacy) - A curated list of tools, resources, and knowledge to protect your digital privacy and maintain online anonymity.
 - [awesome-privacy-coins](https://github.com/brandonhimpfen/awesome-privacy-coins) - A curated list of awesome resources, tools, wallets, and educational content for privacy coins.
 Privacy coins are cryptocurrencies that focus on enhanced privacy and anonymity features to protect user transactions and identities.
 - [awesome-public-policy](https://github.com/brandonhimpfen/awesome-public-policy) - A curated list of institutions, datasets, tools, frameworks, and learning resources for public policy.
 - [awesome-quantum-programming-frameworks](https://github.com/brandonhimpfen/awesome-quantum-programming-frameworks) - A curated list of frameworks, tools, libraries, and resources for quantum programming.
 - [awesome-saas](https://github.com/brandonhimpfen/awesome-saas) - A curated list of tools, frameworks, APIs, platforms, playbooks, templates, and learning resources for building, launching, scaling, and operating SaaS products.
 - [awesome-swift](https://github.com/brandonhimpfen/awesome-swift) - A curated list of awesome Swift frameworks, libraries, and resources.
 - [awesome-ui-components](https://github.com/brandonhimpfen/awesome-ui-components) - A curated list of awesome UI component libraries, frameworks, kits, and resources for building beautiful, reusable user interfaces.
-- [awesome-ux](https://github.com/brandonhimpfen/awesome-ux) - A curated list of awesome resources, tools, and guides for improving User Experience (UX) design.
 - [awesome-web3](https://github.com/brandonhimpfen/awesome-web3) - A curated list of platforms, protocols, tools, frameworks, and learning resources for Web3.
 - [awesome-ecology](https://github.com/calvinkflee/awesome-ecology) - A curated list of awesome ecology packages and tools.
 - [awesome-papers](https://github.com/Cdsclaudy/awesome-papers) - In simple words, this repo is just a list of lists for Research Papers.